The Best Remote Proofreading Jobs

 If you have no experience, how can you have the samples that clients ask for?
 Easy.
 Ask to edit a friend’s or family member’s essays, LinkedIn account, or blog posts.
 In this age of digital publishing, someone you know is bound to be posting something online.

-Once you have around three samples, you can use them as your “experience” when clients ask for it.
+Once you have around three samples, you can use them as your “experience” when clients ask for them.
 It will also help you gain experience because you will be proofreading, even though you probably won’t get paid.

 Look on Job Boards